 The following shortcuts are useful for moving “vertically” through a score:

 Excluding certain elements like lyrics, or chord names while reading the score is possible by using the Selection filter (F6).
 Uncheck those elements you don't want to read.
+However, this feature may not currently be implemented.

 The Space bar serves both to start and stop playback.
 Playback will start with the currently selected note if one is selected; where playback was last stopped if no note is selected; or at the beginning of the score on first playback.